akvorado/akvorado/console/data/docs/02-configuration.md

 is defined by the `type` key.
 The `snmp` provider accepts the following configuration keys:

-- `communities` is a map from subnets to the SNMPv2 community to use for exporters in the provided subnet.
+- `communities` is a map from exporter subnets to the SNMPv2 communities.
 Use `::/0` to set the default value.
 Alternatively, it also accepts a string to use for all exporters.
-- `security-parameters` is a map from subnets to the SNMPv3 USM security parameters.
+- `security-parameters` is a map from exporter subnets to the SNMPv3 USM security parameters.
 Like for `communities`, `::/0` can be used to the set the default value.
-The security paramaters accepts the following keys: `user-name`, `authentication-protocol` (can be omitted, otherwise `MD5`, `SHA`, `SHA224`, `SHA256`, `SHA384`, and `SHA512` are accepted), `authentication-passphrase` (if the previous value was set), `privacy-protocol` (can be omitted, otherwise `DES`, `AES`, `AES192`, `AES256`, `AES192C`, and `AES256C` are accepted, the later being Cisco-variant), `privacy-passphrase` (if the previous value was set), and `context-name`.
+The security paramaters accepts the following keys:
+  `user-name`, `authentication-protocol` (can be omitted, otherwise `MD5`, `SHA`, `SHA224`, `SHA256`, `SHA384`, and `SHA512` are accepted),
+  `authentication-passphrase` (if the previous value was set), `privacy-protocol` (can be omitted, otherwise `DES`, `AES`, `AES192`, `AES256`, `AES192C`, and `AES256C` are accepted, the later being Cisco-variant), `privacy-passphrase` (if the previous value was set), and `context-name`.
-- `agents` is a map from exporter IPs to agent IPs (when there is no match, the exporter IP is used)
-- `ports` is a map from subnets to the SNMP port to use to poll agents in the provided subnet.
-Unlike `communities` and `security-parameters`, the provided subnet is the subnet of agent IP addresses, not exporter IP addresses!
+- `ports` is a map from exporter subnets to the SNMP port to use to poll exporters in the provided subnet.
+- `agents` is a map from exporter IPs to agent IPs.
+When there is no match, the exporter IP is used.
+Other options are still using the exporter IP as a key, not the agent IP.
 - `poller-retries` is the number of retries on unsuccessful SNMP requests.
 - `poller-timeout` tells how much time should the poller wait for an answer.